Casey Mittelstadt Game Preview: Sabres vs. Flames

 Mittelstadt Season Stats Insights in 2022-23

-- In 13 of 82 games last season, he scored a goal, including two games with multiple goals.
+- He had a goal in 13 of 82 games last season, with multiple goals in two of them.

-- Mittelstadt had an assist in 32 of 82 games last season, with multiple assists in nine of them.
+- In 32 of 82 games last season, Mittelstadt had an assist -- and nine of those games included multiple assists.

-- The implied probability is 46.5% that he goes over his points over/under based on the odds.
+- Mittelstadt's implied probability to go over his point total is 46.5% based on the odds.

 - Mittelstadt has an implied probability of 34.5% of going over his assist prop bet, based on the odds.